-Compliance Requirement - Only children age 3 through grade 12 who are particularly but not exclusively children in those groups who were significantly overidentified and who are not currently identified as needing special education and related services and children with disabilities.
-The provision of CEIS may not be limited to children with disabilities, but who need additional academic and behavioral support to succeed in a general education environment are permitted to use IDEA, Part B funds for CEIS.
+Compliance Requirement - Only students in kindergarten through grade 12 (with a particular emphasis in kindergarten through grade 3) who are NOT currently identified as needing special education or related services, but who need additional academic and behavioral support to succeed in a general education environment are permitted to use IDEA, Part B funds for CEIS.
 Funds for CEIS may be used for professional development activities for the deliverance of scientifically based academic and behavioral interventions, including scientifically based literacy instruction, and where application, instruction on use of adaptive and instructional software; and activities that provide educational and behavioral evaluations, services, and supports.
 Also, CEIS funds may be used to carryout services aligned with activities funded by and carried out under the ESEA, but are to supplement, not supplant funds made available under the ESEA for those activities.
 (34 CFR 300.208, 300.226, 300.646; Section 613(f)(5))

-Audit Objective - To determine that IDEA, Part B CEIS (PRC 070) funds were used only for the education of children particularly but not exclusively children in those groups who were significantly overidentified and who are not currently identified as needing special education and related services and children with disabilities.
-The provision of CEIS may not be limited to children with disabilities.
+Audit Objective - To determine that IDEA, Part B CEIS (PRC 070) funds were used only for the education of children not identified as having a disability and enrolled in grades kindergarten through grade 12.

-- Review CEIS plan (within 611 project application) and evaluate procedures for providing services only for eligible participants (age 3 through grade 12 students particularly but not exclusively children in those groups who were significantly overidentified and who are not currently identified as needing special education and related services and children with disabilities.
-The provision of CEIS may not be limited to children with disabilities). - Review documentation of the number of non-disabled children receiving CEIS to determine if the number of children reported by the LEA in the CEIS section of their 611 project application is adequately supported.
+- Review CEIS plan (within 611 project application) and evaluate procedures for providing services only for eligible participants (K-12 students' NOT currently receiving special education/related services). - Review documentation of the number of non-disabled children receiving CEIS to determine if the number of children reported by the LEA in the CEIS section of their 611 project application is adequately supported. - Determine whether IDEA, Part B CEIS (PRC 070) funds were used to pay for services to children who are identified as needing special education/related services.
+If IDEA, Part B CEIS (PRC 070) funds were used for such children, ascertain the amount of those funds so used.